Vaughan Gething, Minister for Health and Social Services

 - Creating a new standards authority and mandating informatics standards;

-- Establishing a new digital development team to support innovation and to accelerate the pace of delivery, with priorities set nationally; &
+- Establishing a new digital development team to support innovation and to accelerate the pace of delivery, with priorities set nationally; and

 - To bring together the current dispersed regional and national informatics services in a shared service arrangement for data infrastructure and delivery.